Accurate Prescription Price Quotes are Important

 There are a number of reasons why this might have happened – and it can certainly be the result of an easy & honest mistake.
 For example, the ScriptSave WellRx card includes a set of codes that the pharmacist must enter into the computer before being able to tell you the price of your medication.

-If you look at your ScriptSave WellRx savings card or coupon, you’ll see where it says “RxBIN: 006053” (together with RxPCN, Group # and ID #).
+If you look at your ScriptSave WellRx savings card or coupon, you’ll see where it says “RxBIN: 006053” (together with RxPCN, Group #, and ID #).
 Similar codes also appear on insurance cards and they work in the same way.
-As with insurance, if you visit the same pharmacy each time, the pharmacist usually save your name, address, DoB, etc. in their secure database for speed & convenience next time you visit.
+As with insurance, if you visit the same pharmacy each time, the pharmacist usually saves your name, address, DoB, etc. in their secure database for speed & convenience next time you visit.

 As part of your saved pharmacy record, the pharmacy also stores a record of any insurance card or Rx Savings program that has been used in the past.
 So if you’ve used a different savings card but have since discovered better pricing with ScriptSave WellRx, it’s possible that the pharmacist simply assumed that your stored details were the same as the details on the WellRx card that you just handed him/her.

-Also keep in mind that no pharmacist ever wants a patient not to be able to afford their prescribed medications.
+Also, keep in mind that no pharmacist ever wants a patient not to be able to afford their prescribed medications.
 They’re often on the lookout for ways to help their patients afford their meds (even if the patient doesn’t realize it).
 Even if you think you’ve never used a prescription savings card in your life before, it’s certainly not unheard of for a pharmacist to have used one on your behalf because they knew that it would save you some money.

 If that’s the case, the details from any such card that may have been used for you without you realizing, may very well be saved to your profile.
 This would explain why a) you’re receiving a discount and why b) the level of the discount is not the same as was shown on the website.
 Take a few minutes to familiarize yourself with your savings card and next time you think you might be in this situation, politely ask the pharmacist: